 However, given that all the participants in these studies had obesity, the results may not apply to people without it.

 More recent research has continued to arrive at conflicting results.
-Research from 2016 observed a rise in LDL cholesterol and a decrease in HDL cholesterol linked with the keto diet.

 Some people following the keto diet may experience: